xuwen-ho/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Take Note**<br>
+**:information_source: Note**<br>
+- After you enter a command, the command history will automatically close.
+If you wish to close the command history manually, you have two options:
+  1. Press the `Ctrl` key on your keyboard.
+  2. Click anywhere outside of the command history dropdown.
 - Long input commands will be truncated when viewed in the command history.
-- This has no effect on the functioning of the command history or the execution of previous commands.
+This has no effect on the functioning of the command history or the execution of previous commands.

 </div>